 All non-tourist passengers travelling from the UK (includes 12-hour transit) to the Maldives (such as residents, work visa holders and returning students) that have completed two doses of vaccination will need to provide a negative PCR test of no more than 96 hours and are not required to quarantine on arrival.
 Those who have not completed vaccinations will need to self-isolate for 14 days and register on the Haalubelun portal.
 After completing the quarantine, you must do an exit test.

 Children under the age of one do not have to provide a negative PCR test.

 These requirements do not apply to tourists and the government has said it has no plans to quarantine tourists on arrival.

 Maldives will accept the UK’s proof of COVID-19 recovery and vaccination record.
 Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.

 All visitors to Maldives are encouraged to install the contact tracing application ‘Trace Ekee’ upon or before arrival into the country.

 Testing services are available in the Maldives for tourists who need COVID-19 test results to return to their countries of origin or another destination.

 The visa on arrival service continues as normal for all tourist arrivals.

-If you intend to work in Maldives you will need to get a work permit before you arrive.
+If you intend to work in Maldives, you will need to get a work permit before you arrive.
 You must also pay a security deposit to the Ministry of Finance.
-See the Ministry of Finance website for current rates
+See the Maldives Immigration website for current rates.